-Why direct mail should be part of your loyalty program
+Why direct mail should be part of your loyalty programme

 “It’s really amazing that companies spend a lot of money to attract new customers but are still very reluctant when it comes to investing in loyal customers,” says Janina Kraus, Team Lead CRM at Flaconi.
 “But it is precisely these customers who are very open to communication and some kind of relationship with the company.
 So restraint is not necessary at all.”
 (Source: Webinar “How flaconi enriches digital customer strategy with direct mail“)

-Now there are many ways to build a loyalty program.
+Now there are many ways to build a loyalty programme.
 We have recorded the most important framework conditions that it needs from our point of view for you in this checklist.

 Create a VIP feeling